 - The quality control plan to include in a contract with a Chinese supplier

 - The quality control plan that decomposes production in each process step (often called control plan)

 So, what to include in a quality control plan?

 Timing of inspections

-A reserves the right to send of of his employees/representatives in the factory to inspect production at anytime.
+A reserves the right to send one of his employees/representatives in the factory to inspect production at anytime.